learning-zone/html-basics/README.md

 **ARIA**

 **ARIA (Accessible Rich Internet Applications)** is a set of HTML attributes defined by W3C\'s WAI-ARIA specification.
-It adds semantic meaning to elements so assistive technologies can understand them — especially for **dynamic content and custom widgets** that plain HTML doesn't describe well.
+It adds semantic meaning to elements so assistive technologies can understand them — especially for **dynamic content and custom widgets** that plain HTML doesn\'t describe well.

 > ARIA does **not** change visual appearance or browser behavior.
 It only adds an extra layer of information for assistive technologies.